slerman12/Help-me/Eczema.md

 This blood is on their hands.
 Their fascism and ruling practices, which can be reformed, are the source cause of the injustice conditions that created this skin condition.

-Causally speaking, I would not have these wounds, and would not have had these wounds in the years that I did if not for the systemic policies of lower, middle, and higher education and research and even medical, systems, alike, and the persecution, stress, and economic disparity that I was born into.
+Causally speaking, I would not have these wounds and gashes, and would not have had these wounds and gashes in the years that I did if not for the systemic policies of lower, middle, and higher education and research and even medical, systems, alike, and the persecution, stress, and economic disparity that I was born into.

 I think something about this might be unconvincing to administrators with no perspective.